Florence Pat Haseltine

 Florence Pat Haseltine (born 1942) is a U.S. physician, biophysicist, reproductive endocrinologist, journal editor, novelist, inventor, and advocate for women's health.
-She has been diagnosed with dyslexia.
-She built a diverse career in medicine.
 An associate professor at Yale University, her work specializes in obstetrics and gynecology as well as women's rights and gender bias in medicine.
 While at Yale, Haseltine established the embryology laboratory, which was one of the early labs to have a successful IVF baby.
 The Microscope used in the laboratory is now in Historical Collections of the National Museum of Health and Medicine (Catalog number is M- 030.10091).

-Haseltine is a Presidential Distinguished Professor of Nursing at The University of Texas at Arlington and serves as the Medical Director of the North Texas Genome Center where she currently manages the COVID-19 testing program.
+Haseltine is a Presidential Distinguished Professor of Nursing and the Jenkins Garrett Professor at The University of Texas at Arlington and serves as the medical director of the North Texas Genome Center where she managed the COVID-19 testing program.

 Education and career

 Haseltine grew up in a family of scientists in China Lake, California.
 She and her siblings, William A. Haseltine, Eric Haseltine, and Susan Haseltine have all pursued careers in science and technology.
 She received her B.S. in physics/biophysics from University of California at Berkeley.
 She earned a Ph.D. in 1970 at the Massachusetts Institute of Technology and an M.D. in 1972 at the Albert Einstein College of Medicine.
 She completed her internship at the University of Pennsylvania at Philadelphia and did her residency in medicine in Obstetrics and Gynecology at the Boston Hospital for Women.
 She also served as assistant and associate professor in the Department of Ob/Gyn and Pediatrics at Yale University.
 Dr. Haseltine is a Presidential Distinguished Professor of Nursing at University of Texas at Arlington.

 The gender bias she faced during her residency was described in a book which she co-wrote (with Yvonne Yaw) entitled Woman Doctor: "a ... novel that reveals the level of gender bias against women in the medical profession during the 1960s and 1970s."

 From 1976 to 1985, she served as assistant and associate professor in the Department of Ob/Gyn and Pediatrics at Yale University.
 While at Yale, Haseltine established the embryology laboratory, which was one of the early labs to have a successful IVF baby. and the Microscope used is now in Historical Collections of the National Museum of Health and Medicine (Catalog number is M- 030.10091).